Frampton, Santa Cruz make weight; Selby-Barros axed

 Zlaticanin and Garcia were both 134.5 pounds, a half-pound under the division limit.

-"Everyone knows Mikey Garcia but after the fight they'll all know my name," Zlaticanin, who will be making his first defense, said through a translator.
-"If he wants to box and run circles around me it will take time for me to track him down.
-If he wants to bang with me you know that will turn out."
+"Everyone knows Mikey Garcia, but after the fight they'll all know my name," Zlaticanin, who will be making his first defense, said through a translator.
+"If he wants to box and run circles around me, it will take time for me to track him down.
+If he wants to bang with me, you know [how] that will turn out."

 Said Garcia: "Adding that title to the list is another honor.
 Saturday night I will become a three-division world champion."